irresponsible/polylens.ex/README.md

 def three, do: [Lenses.at_index(1), Lenses.at_key(2), Lenses.at_index(0)]
 def four,  do: [Lenses.at_index(1), Lenses.at_key(2), Lenses.at_index(1)]

-def numbers, do: [one, two, three, four]
+def numbers, do: [four, three, two, one]

 def example do